 Energetics’ modelling supports the case for early action to address rising emissions showing that for every tonne of abatement achieved prior to 2020, Australia’s emissions reduction task to achieve our 2030 target is reduced by a factor of three.

 Author Dr Gordon Weiss

 Date February 2017Australia has a major emissions reduction challenge if the 2030 target is to be achieved.
 Energetics' revised modelling of the emissions reduct…

 Date April 2017It’s well known that efforts to drive improvements in the way energy is used, produce great outcomes for business, the broader economy and th…

 Author Anita Stadler

-Service Renewables and energy efficiency, Strategy, policy and financing advice, Energy and carbon markets
+Service Decarbonisation technologies, Strategy, policy and financing advice, Energy and carbon markets

 Date October 2016When the Nationally Determined Commitments (NDCs) of signatory countries to the Paris Agreement are aggregated, we can see that the world is not…